-The members of the Audit Committee are Mr. Kislak (Chairman), Mr. Murin and Ms. Lowrie.
+The current members of the Audit Committee are Mr. Mercer (Chairman), Mr. Murin and Ms. Lowrie.
 Each of these members has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 In addition, each of these members meets the financial literacy requirements for audit committee membership under the NYSE's rules and the rules and regulations of the SEC.
-Our Board has determined that Mr. Kislak is an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) of Regulation S-K. No member of the Audit Committee serves on the audit committee of more than three public companies.
+Our Board has determined that each of Mr. Mercer and Mr. Murin is an "audit committee financial expert" as such term is defined in Item 407(d) (5)(ii) of Regulation S-K. No member of the Audit Committee serves on the audit committee of more than three public companies.

-The Audit Committee held seven meetings in 2015.
-The primary purpose of the Audit Committee is to assist our Board in fulfilling its oversight responsibility relating to: (i) the integrity of the company's financial statements and financial reporting process, our systems of internal accounting and financial controls and other financial information we provide; (ii) the performance of the internal audit services function; (iii) the annual independent audit of our financial statements, the engagement of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; (iv) our compliance with legal and regulatory requirements, including our disclosure controls and procedures; and (v) the evaluation of risk assessment and risk management policies.
+The Audit Committee held six meetings in 2016.
+The primary purpose of the Audit Committee is to assist our Board in fulfilling its oversight responsibility relating to: (i) the integrity of the company's financial statements and financial reporting process, our systems of internal accounting and financial controls and other financial information we provide; (ii) the performance of the internal audit services function; (iii) the annual independent audit of our financial statements, the engagement of the independent auditors' qualifications, independence and performance; (iv) our compliance with legal and regulatory requirements, including our disclosure controls and procedures; and (v) the evaluation of risk assessment and risk management policies.